 A WebGL graphic editor application by Evan Wondrasek with a smooth and fast interface.
 You can play around with filter effects like the brightness and contrast similar to the features you see in Photoshop.

 A WebGL game originally released a couple years ago on some traditional gaming platforms.
 Ubisoft has ported this game to WebGL.
 It contains amusing and amazing effects and controls.

 A WebGL demo with dynamic procedural terrain using 3D simplex noise.
-It features birds from ro.me and the background sound by Kevin Maclead.
+It features birds from ro.me and the background sound is by Kevin Maclead.

-This WebGL demo offers true web hi-fi jazz experience in a 3D magic voxel world with WebGL and WebAudio.
+This WebGL demo offers a true web hi-fi jazz experience in a 3D magic voxel world with WebGL and WebAudio.
 Use WASD keys, the most common configuration of arrow keys to navigate.
 Use the control panel to remix the jazz-band.
 It was developed by Goo Technologies.

 A simple fireworks show using WebGL and Web Audio API developed by Jaakko Rinta-Filippula.

 An experiment by Evan Wallace which features an interactive scene of a ball in a pool with reytraced reflections and refractions, analytic ambient occlusion, caustics and soft shadows.

 WebGL Terrain Editor, created by Rob Chadwick, is an amazing WebGL built with technical features that allow you to craft your own landscapes in real-time.
 It features some stunning effects such as ray-traced soft and volumetric shadows.

 A WebGL created by HelloEnjoy, is an interactive 3D toy car that you can drive around your screen.
 You can tilt to steer, touch right to accelerate and left to reverse.
 Swipe right or left to restart if you get lost.

 There are a lot of suggestions coming from Mozilla and Google to strengthen security, which might help in the future development of this technology.